Mangrove Tour, Feeding the Eagles & Floating Restaurants

 “Do I make myself clear?” he asks, making sure we all understood the instructions.
 We all nod together in agreement.

 A woman hits her forehead while we enter the cave.
 A guy takes a photo with the flash on.
 A few bats get agitated and fly to another spot.
-A couple of girls shriek in fear.
+A couple of girls shriek in excitement.

 The Bat Cave is small, damp and smelly.
 It’s my least favorite part of this tour.